Chip-Biscuit/hp-Deathly-Hallows-Part-1-Fix/README.md

 This is the Harry Potter and the Deathly Hallows Part 1 d3d9 wrapper.

+IMPORTANT READ THE READ ME FILE INCLUDED WITH THE DOWNLOAD

 Please see this youtube video for an in depth tutorial on the fix

 https://www.youtube.com/watch?v=B1HhMPvchx0&t=16s